Six Essential Twitter Searches For Marketing Professionals Using Topsy

 You can find all the tweets from a specific user on a specific topic.
-Just search for from@username and then the topic.
+Just search for [email protected] and then the topic.
 In my example below I decided to see how many times Christopher Pappas mentioned my company Kineo, which was just twice.

 4. Find all tweets from a user linking to a specific site

 This is a really nice feature as you can see all the links to a specific site that a person shared.
-Just search for "from@username site:website".
+Just search for "[email protected] site:website".
 You can see in the example below that I tweeted links to Social Media Today 11 times and which articles I linked to.
 You can also see that the sentiment was positive.

 5. Find sentiment scores and track over time